 SBB Inclusive – customer information for all passengers.

-The SBB Inclusive app provides visual, digital and audio customer information from stations and long-distance trains directly on the smartphone.
-The app makes it possible for blind and visually impaired people, as well as deaf and hearing-impaired people, to travel more safely and independently.
+The SBB Inclusive app provides visual, digital and audio customer information about stations and trains right on your smartphone.
+The app thereby enables people with visual or hearing impairments or impaired mobility to travel more safely and independently.

 Here’s how SBB Inclusive works.